gakowalski/alternative-interpreters/README.md

 * [Pratphall](http://cretz.github.io/pratphall/) - an optionally-typed language that compiles to readable PHP
 * [Salty](https://github.com/egonschiele/salty) - a language that compiles to PHP, JavaScript, and JSX; Haskell-inspired
 * [Snowscript](https://github.com/runekaagaard/snowscript) - a language that compiles to PHP; its syntax is inspired by Python, Lua, Coffescript, Go and Scala and strives to be DRY, clean and easy to read as well as write
-* [THT](https://tht.dev/) - a clean re-design of PHP, making it more secure and easier to use
+* [THT](https://tht.dev/) - a clean re-design of PHP, making it more secure and easier to use; see [how THT compares to PHP](https://tht.dev/about/how-tht-compares-to-php)
 * [tré](https://github.com/SvenMichaelKlose/tre) - transpiles Lisp to JavaScript and PHP7+; runs on top of Steel Bank Common Lisp (sbcl).
 * [XP Compiler](https://github.com/xp-framework/compiler) - translates between Hack language, PHP 8.2, 8.1, 8.0, PHP 7.4, PHP 7.3, PHP 7.2, PHP 7.1 and PHP 7.0.

+Also transcompilers not for full programming languages:

+* [Swagger Editor](https://editor.swagger.io/) - can generate PHP client code from OpenAPI JSON description
+* [Twig](https://twig.symfony.com/) - a templating engine and language that compiles to PHP;

 ### Preprocessors